openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

 --------------

 .. note::
-    Currently, there is only a single active issuer (system-wide) available So, all verifiable credentials are created (issued) on behalf of this Issuer.
+    Currently, there is only a single active issuer (system-wide) available.
+All verifiable credentials are created (issued) on behalf of this Issuer.

-There is the `Issuance Configuration`_ database model, which initial record is created based on these settings.
+There is the :ref:`Issuance Configuration <vc-administration-site>` database model, which initial record is created based on these settings.

 NAME
 ~~~~